-Returns If a result is available, returns a tuple (jobID, exitValue, wallTime).
-Otherwise it returns None. wallTime is the number of seconds (a strictly positive float) in wall-clock time the job ran for, or None if this batch system does not support tracking wall time.
+Returns If a result is available, returns UpdatedBatchJobInfo.
+Otherwise it returns None. wall-Time is the number of seconds (a strictly positive float) in wall-clock time the job ran for, or None if this batch system does not support tracking wall time.
 Returns None for jobs that were killed.